marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 So there you go, two options to refer to your function names in a safe and consistent manner when using Durable Functions.

-I'd like to know which one do you prefer (or maybe you have another alternative), so feel free to reach out to me on [Twitter](https://twitter.com/marcduiker) or [GitHub](https://github.com/marcduiker/demos-azure-durable-functions/issues).
+I'd like to know which one do you prefer (or maybe you have an alternative), so feel free to reach out to me on [Twitter](https://twitter.com/marcduiker) or [GitHub](https://github.com/marcduiker/demos-azure-durable-functions/issues).

-Related to this subject is this issue on Github: [Convention-based FunctionName & HttpTrigger Routes](https://github.com/Azure/azure-functions-core-tools/issues/257)
+Related to this subject is this issue on Github: [Convention-based FunctionName & HttpTrigger Routes](https://github.com/Azure/azure-functions-core-tools/issues/257).

 ## Resources